jbeduya/first-page-digital-test-1/README.md

-I developed it using Svelte (https://svelte.dev) because it's the frontend framework I'm most familiar with at the moment given the time constraints.
+I have developed it using Svelte (https://svelte.dev) because it's the frontend framework I'm most familiar with at the moment given the time constraints.

 # How to run